Donald G. Hileman Memorial Educator of the Year Award

 The Otis Dodge Award was established in March 1968.
 A list of winners is included in the District 7 directory, annually.

-Please send nominations letter, detailing the nominee’s accomplishments and involvement, directly to Dawn Reeves, District 7 Chairman.
+Please send nominations letter, detailing the nominee’s accomplishments and involvement, directly to Ace Bourgeois, District 7 Chairman.

 This award is totally coordinated and funded by former District Governors.
 The award is usually presented annually at the July Leadership Conference.
 The award is also known as “The Volunteer of the Year” award.
 The call for nominations is usually sent out in April/May.
 The call for nominations/judging chairman is the three-years-removed Governor.
 The judging committee is composed of a minimum of five past governors to be determined by the nominations/judging chairman.
 Nominations are sent to all former governors, state directors, presidents and officers.
 The verbal presentation is made by the former Governor four years removed.
 The mirrored, beveled glass award was first commissioned by Governor George Waldron.
 The traditional style of the award is mirrored glass with the winner’s name engraved on it.
 The award is mirrored so the winner may look at it and see the reflection of the perfect volunteer.
 Former winners, former governors and all incumbent district officers and presidents are not eligible for the award.
 The award was purposefully founded to honor the work of a “volunteer” who is not currently an officer/president.